 Sp Mortgage Bank does not have its own customer business operations or a service network; instead, the Savings Banks that belong to the Savings Banks Amalgamation intermediate and sell residential mortgage loans for Sp Mortgage Bank.
 The Savings Banks also see to the local customer relationship management.

-During the financial year, Sp Mortgage Bank's operations proceeded as planned and the loan portfolio reached at the end of the year the amount of EUR 2,247 million.
-The COVID-19 pandemic, which started in previous year, had no significant impacts on Sp Mortgage Bank's profit.
+During the financial year, Sp Mortgage Bank's operations proceeded as planned and the loan portfolio reached at the end of the year the amount of EUR 2,240 million.